codingfriend1/vue-static/README.md

 Each theme may have a `static` folder and anything in this folder will also be copied to the root of your `dist` folder when everything is compiled.

-Relative paths within these statics folders are maintained.
+Relative paths within these static folders are maintained.

 ## License